Skip to main content

 5. Stack Habits With Existing Routines

 Building new habits from scratch is hard with ADHD.
-Habit stacking works better - attach your new behavior to something you already do consistently.
+Habit stacking works better — attach a new behaviour to something you already do consistently.

 Examples: